-To the PAF address records for Great Britain, Ordnance Survey add National Grid coordinates, mainly to 0.1 m resolution, and other information to produce the product called ADDRESS-POINT.
+Ordnance Survey adds National Grid coordinates to the PAF address records for Great Britain, mainly to 0.1 m resolution, and other information to produce the product called ADDRESS-POINT.
 This unique product thereby provides highly accurate positioning of all postal addresses in Great Britain.